 Once their admission process is complete, new students are sent an email inviting them to reserve a spot in a new student Advisement and Registration session.
 During your session, let the advisor know which learning community you want to enroll in.
 S/he’ll help you select additional courses to complete your first semester’s schedule and give you directions on how to register for your classes.

 If you are a continuing student and have found a learning community that interests you, use your MyNCC account to enroll for both courses simultaneously.
-Click on the “Registration” link; click on the “Add or Drop Classes” link; select “Fall 2014” and click “Submit”.
+Click on the “Registration” link; click on the “Add or Drop Classes” link; select the appropriate semester and click “Submit”.
 Simply type both CRN numbers into two of the boxes displayed in the “Add Classes Worksheet” section at the bottom of the page.
 Click on “Submit Changes” and you’ll be registered!

 Register for your learning community first.
 Then you can build a convenient schedule around it.